mikeyhampy/DataBases/LinkedList.md

 ![image](Pictures/linked_o.png)

 # Problem
-Use the linked list class in the file below to complete the tasks that are given.
-Complete problem 1-5 at the bottom.
+Use the linked list class in the file below to complete the function to reorder and format a linked list and return it.

 [Linked List Problem](Problems/LinkedListEx.py)